Varun-Sangwan/Understanding-CSS-Grid/README.md

 ## Understanding-CSS-grid

-Understanding Grids in CSS using in a responsive card
+Understanding Grids in CSS using responsively desgined card

 What to expect when you decide to take a look and run index.html